codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 ### Method Overriding
 <hr>
-***Method Overriding*** allows us to use the same method across multiple objects with differing implementations.
-Lets take a look at some examples of this concept:
+***Method Overriding*** allows us to use the same method across multiple objects, with differing implementations.
+Lets take a look at an example of this concept:

 ```Java
 public abstract class Animal